jonatack/bitcoin/doc/developer-notes.md

     avoided when using only lowercase characters in source code filenames.

-- Every `.cpp` and `.h` file should `#include` every header file it directly uses classes, functions or other definitions from, even if those headers are already included indirectly through other headers.
+- Every `.cpp` and `.h` file should `#include` every header file it directly uses classes, functions or other definitions from, even if those headers are already included indirectly through other headers, with the exception of the platform-specific headers in the `src/compat/` directory.

   - *Rationale*: Excluding headers because they are already indirectly included results in compilation failures when those indirect dependencies change.
 Furthermore, it obscures what the real code